Get an order form!

 Shipping : We ship all year, and have had excellent results during cold weather.
 However, it is impossible to protect shipments from cold damage when exposed to prolonged sub-freezing temperatures.
 Orders received during the winter months will be processed on schedule unless you request delayed shipping.
 Please consider your weather carefully when you place your order and give us a delayed shipping date after which you think it will be safe to ship to your area.

 We do our best to ship within 2 weeks of receipt of order.
 Our plants are shipped bare root (without soil), individually wrapped and labeled.
-We ship during nursery hours Wed, Thurs and Friday.
-A new order form will be enclosed with your plants along with the packing slip if requested.

 Shipping Charges : In order to minimize the time your plants spend in transit, we ship only via Priority Mail.
 Please add of your plant order.
 There is a minimum shipping and handling charge of .
 Do not include these handling charges for books.
 Applicable charges for books, if any, will be stated with the book listing.
 Please note: we do not automatically send out an email confirmation when your order is shipped.
 We ship plants Wednesday, Thursday and Friday.
 Normal Priority delivery is two to three days depending on where you live.